 Take to the Tuscan countryside and cycle along the Serchio River in Lucca, working up an appetite for the region’s delicious local food and renowned wines.

-Spend a free day exploring the beautiful villages, estates and gardens dotted around Lake Como, criss-crossing the lake by ferry, and consider exploring the grounds of Bellagio's grand Villa Melzi.
+Spend a free day exploring the beautiful villages, estates and gardens dotted around Lake Como, crisscrossing the lake by ferry.
+Then, consider exploring the grounds of Bellagio's grand Villa Melzi.

-Head with your local leader to a quaint rural village in the heart of Piedmonte to sample world-class local wines from unique grapes grown only in this region – salute!
+Head out with your local leader to a rural village in the heart of Piedmonte to sample world-class local wines from unique grapes grown only in this region – salute!

-Test yourself on the hilly trails of the Cinque Terre, stopping by the picturesque pastel colour villages of Riomaggiore, Manarola and Vernazza.
+Test yourself on the hilly trails of the Cinque Terre, stopping by the pastel coloured villages of Riomaggiore, Manarola and Vernazza.
 If you get tired, just jump on the train for the rest of your day!

-Italy’s iconic Rome, Florence and Venice are a haven of renaissance architecture and historic sights.
+Explore Italy’s iconic Rome, Florence and Venice – all havens of renaissance architecture and historic sights.
 With plenty of time to discover at your own pace, you have the power to decide what you’d like to see.

-1. A Single Supplement is bookable on this trip, excluding Day 6&7, subject to availability at the time of booking.
+1. A Single Supplement is bookable on this trip, excluding Days 4, 5, 6&7, and is a subject to availability at the time of booking.
 Please also note that due to the small properties we use in Europe there is only a limited amount of single supplements available per trip departure.
 If you would like to book a single supplement and enquire about availability, please speak to your booking agent.

 While we always endeavour to provide the best possible holiday experience, due to the nature of travel and the areas we visit sometimes things can and do go wrong.
 Should any issue occur while you are on your trip, it is imperative that you discuss this with your group leader or local representative straight away so that they can do their best to rectify the problem and save any potential negative impact on the rest of your trip.